Communication and Media Studies 236

 Detailed Description of the Conduct of Course

-Students meet for two hours of lecture and two hours of computer laboratory work per week and have access to the computer laboratory after hours.
-Lecture sessions involve instruction in basic design principles and the changing nature of media technology, as well as skills such as pre-press preparation of photographic materials and writing of headlines.
-Lab sessions allow students to put design principles and skills to work in practical examples with the computers.
-The course begins with simple design problems and the simplest computer programs and increases in complexity as the semester proceeds.
+Students meet for three hours of laboratory and lecture per week.
+They have access to the computer laboratory after hours.
+Lectures involve instruction in basic design principles and the changing nature of media, as well as skills in planning, curating and creating content.
+Lab sessions allow students to put publication planning and design principles to work on practical projects.

 Goals and Objectives of the Course

-1. Students will be able to understand the basic principles of visual communication and the integration of visual elements into typographical communication media.
+1) Understand the basic principles of visual and typographical communication and the integration of visual, typographical and interactive elements in publishing.